Arcxm/Arcxm/README.md

-- 👋 Hi, I’m @Arcxm
-- 👀 I’m interested in computer science, mathematics, languages and music
+hi, i'm @Arcxm, a german guy interested in computer science, mathematics, languages, music and much more.

-- 🌱 I’m currently learning russian (B2), polish (B1), ukrainian (B1) and korean (A1)
+i learn russian (B2), polish (B1) and ukrainian (B1) while also being able to read hangul (A1) and hiragana.

 <!---
 Arcxm/Arcxm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.